 RECENTLY ISSUED ACCOUNTING STANDARDS - In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers" which replaces existing revenue recognition standards and significantly expand the disclosure requirements for revenue arrangements.
 The new standard requires an entity to recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration the entity expects to receive in exchange for those goods or services.
 This update also requires additional disclosure about the nature, amount, timing, and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
 It may be adopted either retrospectively or on a modified retrospective basis to new contracts and existing contracts with remaining performance obligations as of the effective date.
 Management has identified that a legally enforceable contract with its customers is executed by both parties at the point of pickup of the shipper's product, as evidenced by the bill of lading.
 Although the Company may have master agreements with its customers, these master agreements only establish terms.
 There is no financial obligation to the shipper until the Company takes possession of the load.
 Revenue is recognized for each individual load and the amount of revenue in progress at the end of each quarter is insignificant.
 There is no significant amount of judgment or uncertainty in recording revenue.
-The new standard is effective for the Company on October 1, 2018, the beginning of the first quarter of fiscal 2019.
-The Company's adoption of this guidance did not result in a material impact on its financial statements.
+The Company adopted this standard on October 1, 2018, and its adoption of this guidance did not result in a material impact on its financial statements.